Digital assets and decentralized finance (DeFi) represent an emerging asset class.

 Decentralized derivatives, however, have become wildly popular.

-The invention of decentralized prediction markets like Gnosis and Augur and synthetic derivatives platforms like Set Protocol and Synthetix has made it possible to make markets and invest in virtually anything that can be interpreted by an oracle.
+The invention of decentralized prediction markets like Gnosis and Augur and synthetic derivatives platforms like Set Protocol and Synthetix has made it possible to make markets and trade in virtually anything that can be interpreted by an oracle.

 Non-Fungible Tokens (NFTs)